Watson Glaser Practice Test: Free Sample with Answers (2025)

 The author might think this is true, but he doesn't have to assume it in order for the passage to make sense.
 Therefore, it is not assumed.

-The Recognition of Assumptions section is considered by most candidates as the hardest section of the Watson Glaser test.
+Most candidates consider the Recognition of Assumptions section the most challenging section of the Watson-Glaser test.

 "Increasing the number of employees in the department will increase its business performance."